How to recycle clothing, shoes and textiles

 How do I donate usable clothing and shoes?

-Contact local charities to find out what type of reusable clothes, shoes and damaged textiles are accepted in their drop off bins.
+Contact local charities to find out what type of reusable clothes, shoes and damaged textiles are accepted.

 Can I recycle clothing, shoes and textiles?

 Yes.
 Take clothing and textiles, even damaged goods, to any City landfill for free textile recycling.
 Our Throw 'N' Go bins accept a variety of textiles including: